Popular Breakfast Posts

 Surroundings: Industrial/warehouse.
 Brick walls, concrete floors- chili during the colder months.

-Curry Laksa: My Mum’s Laksa.
+Laksa: My Mum’s Laksa.
 Presentation wise, this was a winner being decorated with all the necessary trimmings that make a great laksa- the chicken, tofu, mint leaves etc. Well…that was until I took the first anticipated spoonfool.
-First of all, what happened to the coconut milk?!
-There was hardly any.
-Personally, although I love tamarind, i’m not a huge fan of the Asam Laksa which this may have been.
-The broth was overly spicy, sour, watery and granular.
+Although I love tamarind, i’m not a huge fan of the Asam style Laksa which this was.

 Service: Service was prompt but in terms of friendliness, it was ok.
 Not a smile or thank you to be found.